Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

     Avoid using ``fail!`` and ``claim!`` variants in ``#[concordium_quickcheck]`` tests.
     In Wasm unit tests (see :ref:`tests_in_wasm`) these commands report an error.
-    However, using them in QuickCheck tests, makes the tests fail without providing a counterexample when running with ``cargo concordium test``.
+    However, using them in QuickCheck tests makes the tests fail without providing a counterexample when running with ``cargo concordium test``.
-    Avoid also using ``assert_eq!``, ``panic!`` or any other command that panics.
+    Also avoid using ``assert_eq!``, ``panic!`` or any other command that panics.
     Return a boolean value instead.

 Example
 -------

-Consider a counter with a threshold: if the count is less then the threshold, it gets incremented, or stays unchanged otherwise.
+Consider a counter with a threshold: if the count is less than the threshold, it gets incremented; otherwise, it stays unchanged.

 .. code-block:: rust
    :emphasize-lines: 19-22